neurothrone/gvc-apple/README.md

 ## About

-A iOS app for calculating the gas volume in pipes that persists earlier calculations.
+An iOS app for calculating the gas volume in pipes and that persists your earlier calculations locally on the device for quick access.